 Another study concluded that injecting mice with CBD helped protect against alcohol-induced fatty liver disease by increasing autophagy, a process that promotes the turnover of new cells and leads to tissue regeneration (

 One study has shown that CBD-rich cannabis extracts can cause liver toxicity in mice.
-However, some of the mice in that study had been injected with extremel y large amounts of the cannabis extract (13).
+However, some of the mice in that study had been gavaged, or force-fed, with extremely large amounts of the cannabis extract (13).

 It’s unclear whether CBD has any of these same effects in humans.
 More studies are needed to know whether CBD can prevent alcohol-induced cell damage in humans.